 - Reps who can’t quickly determine the next best lead to call will have low call rates.
 Provide a sales call management platform that takes the guesswork out of “who to call next.”
 Your system should automatically route the next best leads to agents to call.

 - Make some actions effortless for your agents.
-Provide solutions such as progressive or preview auto dialing, voicemail drop, and email templates available to increase sales productivity.
+Provide solutions such as progressive or preview auto-dialing, voicemail drop, and email templates available to increase sales productivity.

-- Take time to coach and train new hires and old pros.
 As the call center manager, it’s up to you to get the best performance out of your team every day.
 Taking time to mentor and train new hires and existing employees is an essential part of that effort.